wo3kie/hft-dojo/README.md

 - **trade_engine** - a minimalistic, single‑header matching engine built with zero external dependencies (no STL, no Boost, no runtime allocations).
 It implements limit orders, market orders, cancellations, and quantity updates, producing events in just a few nanoseconds.
 The entire design is intentionally branchless, cache‑friendly, and deterministic, making it suitable as a foundation for ultra‑low‑latency trading systems and research on high‑performance market microstructure.

-  - **Order** containing only an ID and quantity is far simpler than what an OMS typically maintains, but it is fully sufficient for a matching engine to execute trades.
+  - **Order** containing only an `id` and `quantity` is far simpler than what an OMS typically maintains, but it is fully sufficient for a matching engine to execute trades.

   - **Orders** — a compact container holding up to eight orders.
 Internally it is a doubly linked list built directly on top of a flat array, providing fast insert, update, and delete operations without dynamic allocation.
 A dedicated sentinel node simplifies the logic and enables branchless manipulation of list links.